evanbergeron/lockfree-bdd/index.md

 * Lock-free implementations of linked list, separately-chained hash table, and BDD library
 * Benchmarks investigating performance across both implementations
 * A handful of canonical BDD examples, specifically nqueens

+Our understanding of the project expectations is that successful completion of the above will constitute an A on the project.
+Further areas of exploration include:

 ### Hope to Achieve
 * Increasingly clever hash tables, perhaps using binary trees instead of linked lists in each bucket.